jbryer/DATA606Spring2020/content/_index.md

 ### Contact

-Office Hours (cell phone or using GoToMeeting): By appointment.
+Office Hours (cell phone or using Zoom): By appointment.
 You're encouraged to schedule an appointment, but you can try to call anytime.

 You are encouraged to ask us questions on the ["Github Issues"](https://github.com/jbryer/DATA606Spring2020/issues) feature on the course repository where other students will be able to benefit from your inquiries.
 If you wish to ask a question in private, you can email the instructor directly.